-What is Google Bard used for?
+What is Google Gemini used for?

-Bard’s prompt-response process can help you obtain answers faster than a standard Google search sequence.
+Google Gemini is the overarching term for an ecosystem of generative AI models and services, including natural language querying, assistants, content generation and code writing.
+Gemini’s prompt-response process can help you obtain answers faster than a standard Google search sequence.

 - View other drafts to display alternatively formatted responses.